Frequently asked questions about access.

 What route or area should I apply for in an application?

 By limiting applications to a single route or area of operation, you allow the NHVR to more efficiently and effectively align permits to your operational requirements and gives you the best chance of a timely and favourable response from relevant Road Managers.
-For more information relating to route requirements read the Access permit applications - Route requirements fact sheet (PDF, 274KB)
+For more information relating to route requirements read:

 When I apply for a permit, is the permit for various trips for three years (for example if I tick the return box in section 6 of the form)?
 Or is it for a single trip for three years?